 Are you a smart-home tech junkie just waiting for your next fix?
 Can’t wait to kick up your Alexa-enabled home a notch?
-Well, 2017 could be a jackpot year, when the promise of home robots finally hits the market.
-We’re not there just yet, but the market’s closing in quickly.
-Read our take on the best home robot products, some of which will be consumer-ready by the end of 2017.
+Read our take on the best home robots.

 Best Home Robot Startups

-Robots for the home stole the show at the annual CES exhibition in January 2017.
-Here are some that premiered at CES and a few other of the best home robot products that are expected to hit the market soon.
+Robots for the home continue to steal the show at annual Consumer Electronics Show (CES) exhibitions.
+Here are a few of the best home robot products on the market today.

 Developed by Blue Frog Robotics with crowdfunding backing on Indiegogo, Buddy looks promising as a future contender on the home robotic market.
 Blue Frog touts Buddy as, “The first social robot that connects, protects, and interacts with each member of your family.”
 Buddy, another bot resembling ET on wheels, can speak and hear, recognize faces, sense its environment and navigate your house.